ninavdl/rezept/README.md

-    "Address": "On which address to bind the HTTP server, host:port format", "DBPath": "Path to where the sqlite databse should be stored", "ImagePath": "Path to directory where images should be stored", "ImageURL": "Prefix which should be prepended to image urls - it should correspond to where the /images resource will be available"
+    "Address": "On which address to bind the HTTP server, host:port format", "DBPath": "Path to where the sqlite databse should be stored", "ImagePath": "Path to directory where images should be stored", "ImageURL": "Prefix which should be prepended to image urls - it should correspond to where the /images resource will be available", "SignupAllowed": true or false
 }
 ```
 5. Run `rezept [path-to-config.json]`